Global Policy Forum

 Democracy for Export: Principles, Practices, Lessons (March 5, 2009)

 Professor Daniele Archibugi examines the question of whether democracy can be "exported" to autocratic countries and the conditions under which this is legitimate.
 As he points out, "imposing a regime from the outside is above all an act of power."
 In the post-WW2 period, world public opinion has perceived coercive means and military action as a "US imperial projection," which has undermined the legitimacy of the "exporters" of democracy.
-Instead, Archibugi pleads for a kind of democracy that fosters a direct exchange with citizens of authoritarian countries, by reinforcing the democratic role of international organizations. (openDemocracy)
+Instead, Archibugi pleads for a kind of democracy that fosters a direct exchange with citizens of authoritarian countries, by reinforcing the democratic role of international organizations.
+(OpenDemocracy)

 2008